dilsson17/SOC-Home-Lab/2-Attack-Detections/T1059.001-PowerShell/README.md

 ```

 ## Why Suspicious
-- PowerShell was used to run suspicious commands
+- PowerShell was used to invoke credential dumping tools (Invoke-Mimikatz, xordump.exe)
-- The command line showed unusual execution behavior
-- PowerShell can be abused to execute malicious actions
+- Suspicious content was downloaded from a remote URL and executed in memory
+- Command-line activity revealed unusual parent-child process relationships
+- PowerShell was used as part of a multi-stage attack chain

 ## Screenshots